starship/starship/docs/config/README.md

 #### Variable

 A variable contains a `$` symbol followed by the name of the variable.
-The name of a variable only contains letters, numbers and `_`.
+The name of a variable can only contain letters, numbers and `_`.

 For example: